johnsyweb/johnsyweb.github.io/_posts/2023-03-30-mechanical-march.markdown

 First I checked out [Map types] in the The Go Programming Language Specification.
 Nothing there.
-Next I went to [Index expressions] and failed to spot the pertinent text (hence "[doc: defragment index expresions spec for map types]").
+Next I went to [Index expressions] and failed to spot the pertinent text (hence "[doc: defragment index expressions spec for map types]").
 From there I ended up on a blog post, [Go maps in action], which has the answer: